HELENA — Two Helena-area men have been charged in connection with a body found in the Rimini area last Friday.

 Lewis & Clark County Dispatch received a call from a snowmobiler around 3:00 p.m. on Friday, January 14.
 The caller said they were near Moose Creek Campground and had found what they believed to be human remains.

-Once deputies arrived at the scene, they confirmed the discovery of human remains and locked down the area for investigation.
+Once deputies arrived on the scene, they confirmed the discovery of human remains and locked down the area for investigation.

-Court documents say detectives believe Biggs sustained a gunshot wound to the back of the head.
-The official manner of death is being determined by the State Crime Lab in Missoula.
+Court documents say detectives believed Biggs sustained a gunshot wound to the back of the head.
+The official manner of death is being determined by the Missoula Crime Lab.

 Dutton said the community played a huge role in helping law enforcement identify and locate Beckman and Harvel and thanked everyone that reached out with information.

 During the course of the investigation, detectives received a tip from an individual who had been in the area the day prior and helped two men who had become stuck in the snow.
 The witness told investigators that the two men seemed nervous and left the area quickly once their car was unstuck.